About the Founder

 Trust is always a problem for an unknown or little known new charitable organization.
 How could you trust on a new organization?
 I understand that .
 So I will introduce myself and briefly describe why I founded this charitable organization `Hometown Education Foundation’(HEF), and hope that you will find that the HEF is a very worthy foundation for your support and can be trusted with your donation to financially support the students from elementary to high schools in my hometown to continue their basic education and to become more productive and knowledgeable individuals.
 In the long run, we will earn your trust by the work we do and open our financial book for your scrutiny.

-I, Dr. Tonghai Yang (please check HERE for a blog by my friend and a former classmate Dr. Jiang Xun about me and this charity in 2013), am a professor at the Department of Mathematics, the University of Wisconsin at Madison.
+I, Dr. Tonghai Yang (please check HERE for a blog by Dr. Jiang Xun about me and this charity), am a professor at the Department of Mathematics, the University of Wisconsin at Madison.
 I have a happy family with my lovely wife and two healthy and cute kids, and live a good life in Madison, Wisconsin of the United States.
 I work hard and consider myself a decent and serious mathematician and a very good teacher (see my math web page).
 I have written over 30 research papers published in Mathematics research journals.
 I have been invited to give professional talks in universities, institutes, and conferences over the world, including China, Canada, France, Germany, Hong Kong, India, Japan, Korea, Taiwan, The United Kingdom, and the United States.

 I was born in Bao Mei Village, Ningguo County, Anhui Province, China in 1963.
 During my middle school and high school years (1974-78), I had to walk 6 miles twice a week (once a week during the winter) to school and stay in school during weekdays.
 I had to bring with me food to eat and some other stuff to sell in the town to get a little money.
 That was normal in that era, nothing to complaint about.
 Unfortunately, some of the poorest students now still have to do the same everyday (since staying in school costs money too while it used to be free), although most go to school by bus or bike.
 That was sad.